 Basic Notion Concepts Beginners Must Know

 Before building a system, you need to understand a few simple ideas.
-These are the foundation of Notion task management.
+These are the foundations of Notion task management.

 A page in Notion is like a folder.
 It holds content.
 Inside pages, you can add databases.
 Databases are where your projects and tasks live.
 They look like tables but behave like smart systems.